WPP board bruised by shareholder revolt over payout for former chief Sorrell

 WPP faced embarrassment at a bruising annual meeting that saw nearly a third of shareholders reject a bumper payout for ex-chief Sir Martin Sorrell, while top bosses faced a flood of questions surrounding his controversial departure.

-A tally of proxy votes before the meeting showed 29.5% were cast against the company’s remuneration report, which includes a £20 million package for the outgoing boss.
+A final tally of votes showed 27.25% were cast against the company’s remuneration report, which includes a £20 million package for the outgoing boss.

 Around 16% of investors rejected the re-election of chairman Roberto Quarta, who was targeted for failing to adequately prepare for Sir Martin’s replacement and for over-committing with other roles.